The Homer Calendar

 Temple Beth Western Suddenly, everyone in the shul was Jewish Homer naps during the funeral service

-In the episode, Temple Beth Western hosts a very authentic-looking shiva.
+In the episode, Temple Beth Western hosts a very authentic-looking shiva (see clip).
 The episode ended with a klezmer version of the closing theme music.
 Later, in both December 2014 and 2017, during the opening credits sequence for the Christmas show, the scene pans across the Jews of Springfield eating Chinese food.
 Hovering behind them are the ghosts of Rabbi Krustofski and Joan Rivers (see picture).

-"Shalom is the aloha of this place" - Marge.
-The March 28, 2010, episode, titled, The Greatest Story Ever D'ohed, featured the Simpsons going to Israel (links: Wikipedia episode summary; complete scene-by-scene walkthrough from the Jewish Journal; Beliefnet review ("Israel has survived a great many things - and last night, the country survived the arrival of the Simpsons"); Heeb's and Ma'ariv's Hebrew take.
+The Israel episode set almost all the scenes in Jerusalem, and feature very accurate depictions of the Tomb of King David on Mt.
+Zion, the Kotel/Western Wall, the Church of the Holy Sepulchre, and the Dome of the Rock.
+Some links: Wikipedia episode summary; complete scene-by-scene walkthrough from the Jewish Journal; Beliefnet review ("Israel has survived a great many things - and last night, the country survived the arrival of the Simpsons"); Heeb's and Ma'ariv's Hebrew take.

 See some excerpts here (YouTube clip), or watch highlights below: